alvinIyke/wireframing/README.md

   placeholder text.
 These rough sketches focus purely on layout and content structure without visual styling details.
 + High-fidelity wireframes contain detailed layouts with precise measurements, actual content and sometimes basic interactions.
+## Wireframing Tools
++ Figma
++ Sketch
++ Miro
++ Adobe XD
++ InVision
++ Pen and Paper.
+### Figma
+This has become the industry standard for many design teams because of its powerful collaboration features and browser-based accessibility.
+It offers excellent wirframing capabilities alongside high-fidelity design tools.
+The real-time collaboration and commenting features makes it particularly valuable for remote teams.